top of page

 • Using "What questions do you have?" instead of "Does everyone understand?"

-• Leaving silence after asking a question to give people time to think
+• Leaving silence after asking a question to give people time to think.

-• Asking leading questions that signal the answer you're looking for
+• Asking leading questions that signal the answer you're looking for.

-• Phrasing questions in ways that make people feel tested or put on the spot
+• Phrasing questions in ways that make people feel tested or put on the spot.

-• Not waiting for answers or filling silence before people have a chance to respond
+• Not waiting for answers or filling silence before people have a chance to respond.

 How Culture Coach Can Help Develop Your Team's Psychological Safety Skills

 Culture Coach specializes in helping organizations develop the communication skills, behaviors, and leadership practices that create psychologically safe workplaces.
-Whether you're trying to improve how your team handles mistakes, strengthen accountability without damaging trust, or simply create an environment where people speak up before small problems become big ones, we provide practical training that meets your team where they work.
+Whether you're trying to improve how your team handles mistakes, strengthen accountability without damaging trust, or create an environment where people speak up before small problems become big ones, we provide practical training that meets your team where they work.

-Our programs include customized 3 to 5-minute microlearning videos on specific psychological safety behaviors, interactive instructor-led workshops where teams practice these skills together using real scenarios from their own workplace, and team meeting resources designed for teams who need training that fits into a busy workday.
+Our programs include customized 3 to 5-minute microlearning videos on specific psychological safety behaviors, interactive instructor-led workshops where teams practice these skills together using real scenarios from their own workplace, and team meeting resources designed for teams needing training that fits into a busy workday.
 We combine realistic examples with expertise, so your team gains both the knowledge and the confidence to put these behaviors into practice.
 Learn more about developing these essential skills through our microlearning programs and training offerings.

 Start Building Psychological Safety from Where You Are

 You don't have to master all six behaviors at once.
 Pick one to focus on first.
 Maybe it's pausing before you react the next time something goes wrong.
-Maybe it's noticing who gets interrupted in meetings and making space for their voice.
+Perhaps it's noticing who gets interrupted in meetings and making space for their voice.

 Practice that one behavior this week.
-Notice what shifts in how people respond to you, in what they're willing to share, in the quality of information that starts flowing your way.
+Notice what shifts in how people respond to you, in what they're willing to share, and in the quality of information that starts flowing your way.
 Then pick another.

 Psychological safety is built through these small, consistent choices.
 Every time you listen fully, respond to a mistake with curiosity instead of blame, show respect, hold someone accountable fairly, stay open to a new idea, or ask a question that invites real conversation, you're shaping the culture your team experiences.
-Over time, those moments add up to an environment where people bring their best thinking, flag problems early, and contribute fully, which is what every organization needs to perform at its best.
+Over time, those moments add up to an environment where people bring their best thinking, flag problems early, and contribute fully.
+This is what every organization needs to perform at its best.

 Reach out to us with any questions you have on how to bring psychological safety behaviors into your team and organization.